-Time limit for completion of resolution process.- Section 12(1) lays down that subject to sub-section (2), the corporate insolvency resolution process shall be completed within a period of one hundred and eighty days from the date of admission of the application to initiate such process.
+Time limit for completion of resolution process

+Section 12(1) lays down that subject to sub-section (2), the corporate insolvency resolution process shall be completed within a period of one hundred and eighty days from the date of admission of the application to initiate such process.

-Extension of time. - Section 12(2) provides that the resolution professional shall file an application with the NCLT to extend the period of the corporate insolvency resolution process beyond one hundred and eighty days, if he is instructed to do so by a resolution passed at a meeting of the committee of creditors by a vote of sixty six per cent of the voting shares.
+beyond one hundred and eighty days, if he is instructed to do so by a resolution passed at a meeting of the committee of creditors by a vote of sixty- six per cent of the voting shares.